URLs for FTP

 Once connected, change to the directory

-Once there, get all the files named
+Once there, get the file named

 The following provides step-by-step directions.